State Environmental Planning Policy (Resilience and Hazards) 2021 commenced on 1 March 2022 and includes coastal planning provisions.

 In December 2018, in response to feedback from councils and public authorities, we made minor updates to the SEPP’s mapping to improve accuracy.

-You can access the previous version of the Coastal Management SEPP maps (effective from 3 April – 16 December 2018).
+You can access the previous versions of the SEPP maps using the ePlanning Historical Viewer.

 For more detailed information on the Resilience and Hazards SEPP (Chapter 2 - Coastal management) and its accompanying maps, you can read the following fact sheets: